 A trend toward health and fitness is on an upswing, and one important component is a nutritious diet that provides needed vitamins and minerals, is satisfying and naturally boosts energy throughout the day.
 What is it that makes a recipe healthy?
 Here are some questions to ponder when it comes to deciding whether a recipe is healthful or hurtful.
+These are particularly useful during the winter months for people who are concerned with healthy holiday eating.

 What type of cooking method is used?
 Steer clear of recipes that call for frying or deep frying, and focus on the following methods instead.
 The healthiest cooking method is steaming, where food is placed in a perforated container and suspended above boiling water.
 Besides a light coating of cook spray, baking and roasting are healthy and typically do not require adding extra fat to a dish, and stir-frying and sautéing can be accomplished with a minimal amount of healthy oil.
 Grilling and broiling are healthy methods because they allow fat to drip away from food, and braising and poaching involve gently simmering an ingredient in liquid until cooked.